Home Low Level Design

 • “caretaker” - the object that holds the memento

-• by making the memento a static class inside originator, we ensure that only the originator can access the state - since getState is private, outside classes like for e.g. the caretaker cannot call getState
+• since getState is private, outside classes like for e.g. the caretaker cannot call getState, only the originator can

 code example